 - Shown Their Work: The town of Fort Repose is based off Mount Dora, a town in Florida (today a suburb of Orlando) where the author lived at the time, and accurately references other small towns in the same area.
 Naturally, being host to a major air force base at the time, Orlando ends up taking two nukes.

 - Society Marches On: Or back again, or marched too far, or something.
 Breastfeeding and home canning, both widespread in today's society, are portrayed as relics which have all but disappeared by the 1950s, but which must be reluctantly revived in the conditions prevailing after The Day.Helen: What happens to babies?

 Doctor: Evaporated or condensed canned milk... while it lasts.
 After that, it's mother's milk.

 Helen: That will be old-fashioned, won't it?

-Wise Beyond Their Years: This is the impression the adults have of Ben and Peyton, whose education and childhood with television has prepared them for the coming apocalypse far better than their elders expected.
-Also, they're better prepared than their elders.
+- Wise Beyond Their Years: This is the impression the adults have of Ben and Peyton, whose education and childhood with television has prepared them for the coming apocalypse far better than their elders expected.
+Also, they're better prepared in terms of having supplies than their elders.

 - World War III